 - All authorised election materials must be picked up at the end of each day.

 - The person(s) who has authorised the material will be responsible for cleaning costs and or littering if election materials are not picked up.

-- Posters and/or campaigning/election materials are only to be affixed are only permitted in designated areas [refer Note2 below].
+- Posters and/or campaigning/election materials are only permitted to be affixed in designated areas [refer Note2 below].

 - No material shall be placed on any notice boards (except those specified), walls, doors, windows, painted surfaces, trees, walkways, bus-stops or other surfaces not prescribed.

 - No material may be placed on any bins.

 - No adhesive stickers are to be attached to any part of any University building, including floors and walkways.

 - Other candidates' election material cannot be removed or overlaid by any other candidates (or people acting on their behalf).